 Dining in a “big” city, you don’t often find fresh, local food prepared in a way that sustains the community and the environment.
 And on a road trip, teaching kids about farming is something you certainly don’t expect one block down from the bus stop.

 The greenest restaurant in the city of Chicago, third-party certified by the Green Restaurant Association, Uncommon Ground has been shifting the urban restaurant paradigm for the past twenty years.
-Expanding from the flagship location in Wrigleyville (near the Chicago Cubs), restaurant owners Helen and Michael Cameron opened a second location in Edgewater, just north of downtown, in 2007.
+Expanding from the flagship location in Wrigleyville (near the Chicago Cubs), restaurant owners Helen and Michael Cameron now have locations in Edgewater and Lakeview.

 Supporting local agriculture by purchasing locally-produced food, free of herbicides, pesticides, antibiotics, hormones, or genetically modified ingredients, the Camerons have become one of their own suppliers with the addition of an organic farm atop the roof of the Edgewater location.
 Meshing the food harvested on the rooftop garden to the kitchen creations one floor below, the Camerons harvested just over one pound of produce/square foot from their rooftop farm in 2010—the majority of which fed an average of 200 people on any given day.